-With 26 beaches dotting Chicago's 26-mile coastline, there are plenty of places to enjoy the waterfront scenery and outdoor activities for free.
+With 25 beaches dotting Chicago’s 26-mile coastline, there are plenty of places to enjoy the waterfront scenery and outdoor activities for free.
 Pick a nearby beach, and plan an outdoor meal or a walking tour through these vibrant lakefront playgrounds.
+Multiple locations

 Chicago Cultural Center